2016-17 Melges 20 Miami Winter Series Event 2 - Day 1

 3-5 February 2017

-Selfie competition on windless opening day of Melges 20 Miami Winter Series Event 2 © IM20CA
+Day 2 of Melges 20 Miami Winter Series Event 2 © Double Shot Studios

-Opening day at the 2017 Melges 20 Miami Winter Regatta, Event No. 2 on the Miami Winter Series circuit came to a quick close with not enough breeze ideal for racing, so the super-charged fleet representing five nations will try again tomorrow.
+After a lack of wind halted racing on Day One, the Melges 20 headed out to the race course in a fragile northerly that had just enough pressure to get racing started on-time.
+PRO Blake Middleton and the robust volunteers from Coconut Grove Sailing Club did a fantastic job of making changes to the course to keep the racing fair and balanced despite the tough conditions.

-The day commenced with an initial on-shore postponement.
-Around 2 o'clock, PRO Blake Middleton and his Coconut Grove Sailing Club Race Management team headed out to the course in hopes that the breeze might fill in, and if and when they would be ready to go.
-Unfortunately, the breeze never got above Class minimum, so racing was called off for the day.
+With a gradient 'left' northerly wind and a sea breeze 'right' wind battling each other all day, it was a constant game of hedging bets on which breeze would win without many visible indications on the course.
+Jason Michas and his team on Midnight Blue did a great job of staying in phase with the pressure and balancing the sides to take the bullet in Race One, followed by Daniel Thielman on Kuai and Jason's father, Alexis on Midnight Sun in third.

 Event website: www.yachtscoring.com/emenu.cfm?eID=2961